 The upshot should be a frictionless interaction that leaves the client feeling that a solution has been personalised for them.
 Such a convenient way of doing business will lead to a positive overall impression and the desire to work with your organisation again.

-HubSpot’s very own Oliver May delivered the day’s keynote speech, centred around the need to keep evolving our practices as the world changes.
-At present, everything is on-demand and this has a huge impact on marketing.
+Marketers must keep evolving our practices as the world changes.
+At present, everything is on-demand and this has a huge impact on how we interact with potential buyers.
 Delivering a good experience that meets customer expectations must be achieved every single time.

-May pointed out that as customers move forward, businesses are falling behind.
+Yet as customers move forward, many businesses are falling behind.
 This creates a huge void between the two parties which requires more than incremental changes to bridge.